-Arrogance is one of the seven basic character flaws or negative personality traits.
-We all have the potential for arrogant tendencies, but if they become an enduring, dominant pattern then one is said to have a “chief feature of arrogance”.
+ARROGANCE is one of seven basic character flaws or “dark” personality traits.
+We all have the potential for arrogant tendencies, but in people with a strong fear of showing ordinary vulnerability, Arrogance can become a dominant pattern.

 What is arrogance?